Dean20030514/CSE-3300-Project1-Yanxiao-Zheng/PROTOCOL_AND_DESIGN.md

 	- Every response: status line `<code> <text> <count>` + zero/more lines + `END`.
 - Wildcards: `?` matches exactly one character; in partial mode the pattern matches substrings.

+## Compatibility

+The extended commands and options (e.g., `STATS`, `BATCH`, `--gzip`, `RANGE`) are strictly optional and backward compatible.
+The baseline protocol for grading (i.e., `FIND`/`COUNT` requests, a status line with code and count, optional body lines, and a terminating `END`) remains unchanged.
+Any grader scripts that do not use these extensions will behave identically on both the basic and the threaded servers.

 ## Trade-offs

 - Use linear scan over an in-memory list plus lightweight indexing helpers (see `index.py`).